etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-callout-that-extends-from-another-callout.md

 ##  Overview

 This section discusses how to implement a callout that extends from another callout.
 The main important elements needed for the new feature are explained.
-More details about callouts can be found in [How to create a Callout](../../../developer-guide/etendo-classic/how-to-guides/how-to-create-a-callout.md).
+More details about callouts can be found in [How to create a Callout](How_to_create_a_Callout.md).

 ##  Example Module

 This section is supported by an example module which shows examples of the code shown and discussed.

-The code of the example module can be downloaded from this public mercurial repository:  org.openbravo.client.application.examples.
+The code of the example module can be downloaded from this public GitHub repository: [com.etendoerp.client.application.examples](https://github.com/etendosoftware/com.etendoerp.client.application.examples).

 ##  Defining Callouts